iSingh-11/iSingh-11/README.md

 - 🔭 My Current Tech Stack : Java, C#, ASP.NET, jQuery, Bootstrap, SQL
 - 👯 Always open for collaboration with other devs as a part of building my own experience
-- 🥅 Goals: Growing up as a better programmer as well as developer every day!
+- 🥅 Goals: Grow up as a better programmer as well as developer every day!
 - ⚡ Fun fact: I love to have a background music at my workspace though my Boss doesn't like :)
 - 👨🏻‍💻 See more about me <a href="https://isingh-11.github.io/" target="_blank">here</a>